DE / IT / NL / FR / RU / PL / DA / FI

 Kronplatz

-A true highlight of South Tyrol's cross-country skiing areas is Kronplatz.
-The holiday region is located in the Pustertal valley on the edge of the South Tyrolean Dolomites.
-There are more than 100 kilometres of cross-country trails to explore here, leading directly along the beautiful mountain landscape.
-For beginners, there are relaxed beginner's trails and those who like it more challenging can work off their energy on the multi-track and conditionally demanding routes.
+One real highlight among South Tyrol’s cross-country skiing areas is Kronplatz.
+This holiday region is located in the Puster Valley, at the edge of the Dolomites.
+Here you can explore more than 100 kilometers of trails that run right along the beautiful mountain landscape.
+For beginners, there are easy, relaxing trails, while those who want more of a challenge can test themselves on the multi-lane and physically demanding routes.

 Cross-country skiing in South Tyrol - a unique experience for winter sports enthusiasts